 We visit spectacular Greek ruins at Ephesus and Aphrodisias and ancient hot springs at Pamukkale before traveling up the Meander River and steaming in a Turkish bath.
 Rick provides tips on staying healthy in foreign countries, and makes exotic Turkey feel more familiar, showing its devout Muslim beliefs and compelling blend of ancient and modern nomadic life.

-This time we'll explore Western Turkey.
-After a traditional Turkish bath, we'll team up with a Turkish tour guide friend and see the Roman ruins at Ephesus, then we'll soak in the exotic mineral springs at Pamukkale, see some of the latest finds at a dig in, Aphrodisias, munch lunch in a Turkish Pizzeria, learn why the Dervishes whirl in their holy city, Konya and sip tea with nomads in their home, a tent
+This time we’ll explore western Turkey.
+After a traditional Turkish bath, we’ll team up with my Turkish tour guide friend and see the Roman ruins at Ephesus, then we’ll soak in the exotic mineral springs at Pamukkale, see some of the latest finds at the dig in Aphrodisias, munch lunch in a Turkish pizzeria, learn why the dervishes whirl in their holy city, Konya, and sip tea with nomads in their home, a tent.

-I remember when I was in my 20s, I finished 8 European trips in a row in Turkey.
-I didn't plan that way.
-It was the natural finale the subconscious cherry on top of every year's travel adventures.
+I remember when I was in my 20s, for eight years in a row my European trip would finish in Turkey.
+I didn’t plan that way.
+It was the natural finale, the subconscious cherry on top of every year’s travel adventures.

-Travelers to this Moslem country find a fascinating cultural mix of ancient traditions and western ways.
+Travelers to this Muslim country find a fascinating cultural mix of ancient traditions and western ways.

-The cruise port of Kusadasi is a good low stress place to start our Turkish adventure.
-Right off the boat you get the distinct feeling – you're no longer in Europe.
+The cruise port of Kuşadası is a good, low-stress place to start our Turkish adventure.
+Right off the boat you get the distinct feeling — you’re no longer in Europe.